CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_FFPE_RNAseq.md

 5. While samples are on magnetic stand, remove and discard supernatant.
 Do not disrupt beads.

-6. Keeping samples on magnetic stand, add 180 uL of freshly made 80% ethanol to each sample without disturbing beads.
+6. Keeping samples on magnetic stand, add 180 uL (use 180 uL per well regardless of whether samples were split) of freshly made 80% ethanol to each sample without disturbing beads.
 Wait 30 seconds and carefully pipette out and discard supernatant. cDNA will remain bound to beads during the washing process.

 7. Repeat wash step above 1 more time.